Guide: Snowball Sampling

 Flexibility

 Snowball sampling’s adaptability across different fields of study is another key advantage.
-Whether it’s in the realms of sociology, psychology, marketing, or any other domain where understanding specific social networks or niche populations is crucial, snowball sampling can be tailored to meet the unique demands of the research.
+Whether it is in sociology, psychology, marketing, or any other domain where understanding specific social networks or niche populations is crucial, snowball sampling can be tailored to meet the unique demands of the research.
 Its flexibility in application ensures that regardless of the subject matter or the complexity of the population under study, researchers can modify and implement snowball sampling to suit their specific needs.

 Disadvantages of Snowball Sampling